JAndrassy/ArduinoOTA/README.md

-# Arduino library to update the sketch over the network to a supported Arduino board
+# Arduino library to update the sketch over the network

 This library allows you to update sketches on your board over WiFi or Ethernet.